mtuck/Software-Engineering/455Test2Notes.md

 * S & J = the start state
 * F = set of final states (F is a subset of J)

+* Using a FSM, a specification is
+    * easy to write down
+    * easy to validate
+    * Easy to convert into a design
+    * Easy to convert into code automatically
+    * More precise than graphical methods
+    * Almost as easy to understand
+    * Easy to maintain
+* However
+    * timing considerations are not handled

 ## petri net(get notes here)
 * useful for concurrent processes and synchronization
 * Nondeterministic